 Restarts

-The total number of times a student has resumed an opportunity (For example, if a test has been paused three times and the student has resumed the opportunity after each pause, this column will show three “Restarts.”)
+The total number of times a student has resumed an opportunity (For example, if an assessment has been paused three times and the student has resumed the opportunity after each pause, this column will show three “Restarts.”)

 • This includes Restarts within Grace Period—refer to the next row.